paper-mixin/paper-differ/README.md

 # Paper Patch Differ

-This program that is meant to be ran on every time a commit is pushed to Paper makes it so we can see what changed in the minecraft server code on every commit.
+This program is meant to be ran every time a commit is pushed to Paper.
+It allows us to see what changed in the minecraft server code with each commit.

-To use this on the latest commit of Paper, just run it
+To use this on the latest Paper commit, run:
 ```bash
 paper-differ
 ```

-If you'd like to do the initial run, do it like this;
+If you would also like to initialize the project, run:
 ```bash
 paper-differ --initial true
 ```